dicarlolab/mkturk/public/mkturk/readme.md

 SampleOFF: Duration in milliseconds that a gray screen is presented after the sample image before the response screen.
 This implements the delay in a DMS task.
 SampleOFF=0, leads to no delay

 SampleON: Duration in milliseconds that sample image is presented

+SampleFixationScale (computed internally and stored in ENV.SampleFixationScale instead of provided by user in TASK params): Size of sample fixation window in units of sample image width. sampleFixationScale=1 makes an npx x npx bounding box on npx x npx screen pixels on the screen (i.e. no up or down sampling/resizing/filtering of the image)

+SampleFixationSizeInches: Width of box within which subject has to hold fixation during sample screen.
+If 0, then subject does not have to hold fixation on the sample image.

 SampleScale (computed internally and stored in ENV.SampleScale instead of provided by user in TASK params): Size of sample image in units of sample image width. sampleScale=1 displays a npx x npx image on npx x npx screen pixels on the screen (i.e. no up or down sampling/resizing/filtering of the image)